-Windows 10 File Explorer offers a search box that allows you to search for files in the current folder or anywhere on the computer.
-If you have noticed, Microsoft seems to have changed the behavior of the Explorer search box in Windows 10 v1909.
+Windows File Explorer offers a search box that allows you to search for files in the current folder or anywhere on the computer.
+If you have noticed, Microsoft seems to have changed the behavior of the Explorer search box in Windows 11 or Windows 10.
 Earlier, one had to start typing, and you would see the options in the drop-down and the items being displayed in the windows.
 But now you have to type your keyword and then hit Enter for the search results to get populated.
 Moreover, there are no search suggestions offered in the drop-down.

 Windows Search powers this new search experience, and it also displays your OneDrive account online content.
 While it works, at times, I have found it freezing or not working correctly.
+At times it may even cause Explorer to crash when searching.
 If you face issues, here are a few inputs.

 File Explorer Search not working properly

 These troubleshooting tips can be followed without any fear of deleting files.
 However, make sure to understand what is the exact nature of your problem.
-Sometimes you might be looking for a wrong file, or the content is not there in any file and so on.
-Let’s fix the search issue with these.
+Sometimes you might be looking for the wrong file, or the content is not there in any file and so on.
+Let’s fix the search issue with these inputs.

 - Search Behaviour change